pcdangio/ros-calibration_imu/README.md

 The calibration routine needs a set of uncalibrated data to process so it can detect hard-iron and soft-iron distortions.
 The uncalibrated data is collected by rotating your platform/magnetometer in specific patterns while recording it's data.
 To collect data:

-1. Ensure your platform is in it's operational configuration.
+1. **CRITICAL:** Ensure your platform is in it's operational configuration.
 Things like batteries, covers, or other ferrous/magnetic components will all have an effect on the calibration, so they should all be mounted and/or connected during the calibration process.
+2. **CRITICAL:** Set up your platform in an outdoor area free from nearby magnetic interference (e.g. buildings, power lines, metal plates, etc.)
-2. Set up the node to subscribe to your platform's ROS topic for magnetometer data.
+3. Set up the node to subscribe to your platform's ROS topic for magnetometer data.
 The magnetometer node automatically subscribes to the `imu/magnetometer` topic, which may be [remapped](http://wiki.ros.org/Remapping%20Arguments) when starting the magnetometer node.
-3. Click on the "Start" button in the Data Collection box of the GUI.
+4. Click on the "Start" button in the Data Collection box of the GUI.
 You will see data start populating in the 3D plot, with a large red point indicating the most recently collected point.
-The rate at which data is collected can be limited by setting the `max_data_rate` parameter (in Hz) in the ROS parameter server.
+The rate at which data is collected can be limited by setting the `~/max_data_rate` parameter (in Hz) in the ROS parameter server.
+5. Rotate your platform in all directions.
+You will be able to see a 3D ellipsoid start forming in the plot window (a red point shows the current position).
+Once you can clearly see the general shape of a bounded 3D ellipsoid, you may stop collection. **NOTE:** It is very important for the data points to fully bound the ellipsoid, while it is *NOT* important to have a lot of points.

+#### Step 3: Run calibration.

+The calibration routine can now be executed on the collected data.
+To calibrate:

+1. Enter the true magnetic field strength in the supplied text box.
+You may look up the true field strength using NOAA's [World Magnetic Model](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml#igrfwmm) and your current location on earth. **NOTE:** You must enter the *total* field strength, in nT.
+2. Start the calibration.
+It should take anywhere from 1s-30s depending on how many data points you have.
+Once the calibration is complete, it will appear in the calibration textbox.
+If you have all plots enabled, you will be able to see the 3D ellipsoid that was fit to your data, the true magnetic field sphere, and a calibrated set of your data points that should align closely with the true field sphere.
+3. You may export your calibration by either copying the calibration text box, saving it to JSON format, or saving it to YAML format.